danja/chatterbox/README.md

 ## Proposed Implementation

-The human interface is probably the most appealing part of the original Chatterbox.
-So joystick, bunch of switches, a few pots.
-Use an inexpensive microcontroller to do the work.

 * Hardware : currently I'm looking at an ESP32 module, plus an external UDA1334A DAC module (using I2S).
 Old-school analog joystick, pots & switches.

 * Software : Initial larynx/glottal sounds, wavetable is fast & easy.
 Formants (essentially tuned filters mimicing the tubes around throat, mouth, nose), I'm quite entranced by the Swiss Army Knife DSP design.
 Make a little lib based on that, plug together.

-## Considerations
-The 12-bit ADCs of the ESP32 should be adequate for analog input from joystick & a few pots.
-Hopefully, given an external DAC, 16 bit output signal shouldn't be too demanding.

-A potential issue is performance on the ESP32.
-The 7kHz @ 44.1kHz sine I got out of the box was generated using floats with minimal arithmetic.
-The original Chatterbox employed 5 formant filters, the computational demand of those (plus sound generation, interface recognition) might get heavy.

-* Plan B is to use fixed-point arithmetic for the DSP calculations.
-Potentially orders of magnitude speed increase in speed of calculations, at the cost of spending lots of time figuring it all out.

-* Plan C is to use an Arduino Due, considerably faster than the ESP32 but with expense, leaning to the point of might-as-well-use-a-Raspberry Pi.

-* Plan D is to drop all this, use a mobile phone, laptop.
-And/or, game handset.

 ----